 Your periodontal (gum) health is closely tied to your general well-being.
 Healthy gums promote a healthy body, and vice versa.
 That may be bad news for the 50% of the US population with gum disease, a chronic inflammatory condition that leads to tooth loss and a host of other health issues.
-Dr. Veronica S. Walker provides gum disease therapy in Kernersville to help you benefit from better oral health for a clean smile that lasts a lifetime.
+Dr. Zack Walker provides gum disease therapy in Kernersville, NC to help you benefit from better oral health for a clean smile that lasts a lifetime.

 Gum Disease: A Brief Overview